 Bronzer à l'ombre ?

 Tanning is the result of the body's exposure to the sun's UV rays.
-However, these rays are sometimes reflected by certain objects or materials in our environment, and can then be projected into a shaded area.
-In this case, can you tan in the shade?
+However, these rays can sometimes be reflected by certain objects or materials in our environment, and can then be projected into a shaded area.
+In this case, is it possible to tan in the shade?

 Summary

-When the skin is exposed to the sun's UV rays, it reacts by stimulating melanin production of the melanocytes.
+When the skin is exposed to the sun's UV rays, it responds by stimulating the production of melanin by the melanocytes.
 The melanin then migrates to the surface of the epidermis to color and protect it: this is tanning.
-Can you tan without sun exposure?
-Sitting in the shade doesn't completely protect us from UV rays.
+If the weather is sunny, sitting in the shade does not completely shield us from UV rays.

-The elements in our environment, such as sand, snow, or the surface of water, can reflect sunlight onto our skin.
-Our skin then comes into contact with harmful UV rays, even when we're under a tree or parasol.
-So, it's perfectly possible to tan in the shade.
-However, the extent of the tan obtained depends on the type of shade and the environment's ability to reflect UV rays.
-The UV reflection index of some surfaces is shown in the table below.
+Indeed, elements that are part of our environment, such as sand, snow, or the surface of water can reflect sunlight onto our skin.
+Consequently, our skin comes into contact with harmful UV rays, even when we are under a tree or an umbrella.
+Therefore, it is entirely possible to tan in the shade.
+However, the extent of the tan obtained depends on the type of shade present and the environment's ability to reflect UV rays.
+The UV reflection index of a few surfaces is presented in the table below.

 Sand20 %